Kosei-Takishita/Tephra4D/README.md

       Function “rise” calculates the trajectory during the ascent, i.e. the trailing of the plume.
       Function “traj” calculates the trajectory from the segregation of the plume from the position calculated by “rise” until it lands on the ground.
 The default set of settling velocity is based on the classification of our disdrometer, and each diameter is calculated from equations 15 and 16 in the paper.
 We also give a set of segregation heights that equally divide the plume into columns.
 The trajectories are calculated for each combination of particle size and segregation height.
 The result is a line by line output of the spatio-temporal coordinates of the particle per step, its velocity, the index of the box it is in, and the time it takes to move to the adjacent box.
 If the particle returns to the same box as the one it was in two steps before, the velocity component in the direction it went to is set to zero, and the velocity components in other directions are averaged.
 If the number of lines exceeds 10,000, we save it to a csv file and reset the output DataFrame. tephra4D_sites.py
-      This is a code to calculate the distribution of ash fall for each observation site.
-It is under preparation for upload. tephra4D_cross.py
+      This is a code to calculate the distribution of ash fall for each observation site. tephra4D_cross.py
       This is a code to calculate the distribution of ash fall for each grid point.
 It is under preparation for upload.